TheRacetrack/racetrack/docs/user.md

 > model **Job** in.
 I wrote my Job according to the Job Type **convention**.
 I
 > composed a **Manifest** in which I specified the Job Type I used, and in it I
 > tweaked a few specific parameters for this Job Type.
 I **submitted** the job
-> to Racetrack, after which it was deployed as a **Fatman**.
+> to Racetrack, after which it was deployed as a **Job**.

 ### Conventions<a name="conventions"></a>

-For Racetrack to convert your Job to a Fatman, you have to follow a specific style for your Job Type: a Convention.
+For Racetrack to convert your Job to a Job, you have to follow a specific style for your Job Type: a Convention.
 Broadly speaking, the purpose of this convention is to guide Racetrack: